alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-11-27-domain-driven-design-notes.markdown

 Commands are best named with present tense, imperative form, like `AddNewBookToLibraryCmd` or `ExtractMoneyCmd`.
 These can be refused.
 You don't need to store commands although it is a good practice to log them for the purpose of debugging.

-In case Event Sourcing is implemented, events are the single source of truth and they must be persisted.
-Not the commands, but the event, because it is the events that build up to the current state of the system.
+In case Event Sourcing is implemented, events are the single source of truth and they must be persisted and stored virtually forever.
+Not the commands, but the events, because it is the events that build up to the current state of the system.

 ### DDD Notes